Pranav-K25/testrepo/README.md

 # testrepo
 ## testing the file

-its rhe markdown file int this repository
+It's the markdown file in this repository